mogoson/MGS.Assistant/Assets/Editor/Assemblyman/README.md

 # MGS.Assemblyman

 ## Summary
-- Editor to analyse assembly.
+- Editor to analysis assembly.

 ## Ability
 - Show assemblies reference by a lib.